leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 For example, if we do reinforcement learning on a [jump and run game](https://c64online.com/c64-games/the-great-giana-sisters/), the number of heart (lives left) from our character.

 In our simple model we don't have such information.

+So, just leave the default, the empty dictionary.

 3.1.6 \get\_terminated